Terraform Registry

 disable: true

-Whenever you generate and merge a new PR for your Terraform provider, it will be automatically versioned and released to the Hashicorp Registry.
+Whenever you generate and merge a new PR for your Terraform provider, it will be automatically versioned and released to the HashiCorp Registry.